 Usually, pelvic pain is not an emergency, but when a woman has new, sudden, very severe pain in the lower abdomen or pelvis, medical attention should be sought as soon as possible.
 Sometimes, emergency surgery is required.
 Disorders that usually require emergency surgery include

-A ruptured ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+A ruptured ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more (an abnormally located pregnancy—not in its usual place in the uterus)
+When an ectopic pregnancy... read more (an abnormally located pregnancy—not in its usual place in the uterus)

 A ruptured abscess in the pelvis